 Flank Steak and Wine

 A flank steak (also known as London Broil) is a lean cut with lots of muscle fibers and a bit of fat.
 It comes from the cow’s flank below the loin.
 Usually, it’s best when grilled, but pan-frying and oven-broiling are acceptable ways to cook it, too.
-Flank steaks are best when they only get a little heat and come rare or medium-rare.
+Flank steaks are best when they come rare or medium-rare.

 Flank cuts are pretty versatile in terms of wine pairing.
 They can be good with bolder as well as lighter red wines.
 To find the best match, you have to consider the sauce and the side dishes you serve with them.
-Take the general rules we’ve discussed above into consideration.
 When in doubt, pick a Merlot.
 You can’t be wrong with this choice.

 Steaks are the stars of every barbeque.
 Due to their versatility, they’re also great when pan-fried or oven-broiled, and they go with all types of sauces and side dishes.
 And a glass of good wine rounds up every steak preparation you can think of.
 With the details in this article, you’re able to find your preferred steak and wine pairing and to provide a great steak and wine dinner for your guests.
 Bon appetit!